whizsid/Rosy/README.md

 > Don't tell lies.
 Rosy can translate any long number to sinhala.

-Rosy is a chrome extension to helping persons to translate their numerical values to sinhala words.
+Rosy is a firefox addon to helping persons to translate their numerical values to sinhala words.
 It will automatically translating numeric values in webpages and display the result in a cool tooltip box.
 You can also translate your own numbers with the help of simple popup.

 ![Rosy preview](https://i.imgur.com/JR0hBuJ.png)